camunda/feel-scala/README.md

 A parser and interpreter for FEEL that is written in Scala (see [What is FEEL?](https://camunda.github.io/feel-scala/docs/reference/what-is-feel)).

-The FEEL engine started as a slack time project, grown to a community-driven project and is now officially maintained by [Camunda](https://camunda.org/) :rocket:
+The FEEL engine started as a slack time project, grown to a community-driven project, and is now officially maintained by [Camunda](https://camunda.org/) :rocket:

-It is integrated in the following projects:
+It is integrated into the following projects:
 * [Camunda Platform](https://docs.camunda.org/manual/user-guide/dmn-engine/feel/) as part of the DMN engine
 * [Zeebe](https://docs.camunda.io/docs/product-manuals/concepts/expressions#the-expression-language) as expression language

 **Features:** :sparkles:

-* full support for unary-tests and expressions (DMN 1.2)
+* Full support for unary tests and expressions (DMN 1.2)
 * including built-in functions
 * extensible by own functions and custom object mappers